ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

     :target: ../_images/EPM_SetupMissionControlMP.png

 Connect with the mission planner.
-Go to the Config/Tuning >> Full Parameters List and set the RC9_FUNCTION to "0" (it's default value).
+Go to the Config/Tuning >> Full Parameters List and set the SERVO9_FUNCTION (or RC9_FUNCTION) to "0" (it's default value).
-Note that if the EPM is connected to Pixhawk's AUX OUT 2 then RC10_FUNCTION should be set instead, etc.  If using an APM2 it will be the RC10_FUNCTION or RC11_FUNCTION parameter.
+Note that if the EPM is connected to Pixhawk's AUX OUT 2 then SERVO10_FUNCTION (or RC10_FUNCTION) should be set instead, etc.  If using an APM2 it will be the RC10_FUNCTION or RC11_FUNCTION parameter.

 Create the mission you wish to fly and add pairs of DO_SET_SERVO